 - Don't skip deglazing.
 All that burnt stuff on the bottom of the pan is delicious.
 It's called fond and provides a ton of flavor to this Guinness beef stew.

 - Cover the pot, then don't.
-Once simmering, cover the pot (leave it open a crack so steam can escape) to keep the heat in.
+Once simmering, cover the pot mostly (leave it open a good crack so steam can escape) to keep the heat in.
 This helps cook the meat and prevents the liquid from evaporating.
 The stew will cook uncovered toward the end to help thicken it up.

 - Think about timing.
 Stew recipes have wiggle room and don't need to be precise down to the minute.
 That said, the potatoes are added partway through the simmer time so they don't overcook and break down.

 - Don't waste tomato paste.
 You'll likely have some leftover - did you know it's so easy to freeze tomato paste?
-It extends the longevity months.
+It extends the longevity for months.

 Per Saveur, beurre manié is a French culinary term meaning "kneaded butter", in which softened butter and flour are combined into a paste.
 When parts of this paste are whisked into a soup, stew, or sauce, beurre manié thickens it efficiently and adds a silky luxe finish.
 Simmer rapidly for a minimum of 5 minutes after adding it to cook off the raw flour taste.